Ritalina/devops-excercise/README.md

 3.- Clone the repo

-4.- Add in your .env the next enviroments

-REDIS_HOST=redis

-REDIS_PORT=6379

-BIND_PORT=5000

-5.- Enter in the repo and execute sudo docker-compose up -d
+4.- Enter in the repo and execute sudo docker-compose up -d

-6.- To make sure it works run execute in your terminal curl http://localhost:5000 the expected result is:
+5.- To make sure it works run execute in your terminal curl http://localhost:5000 the expected result is:

     Hello from Redis!
 I have been seen 2 times.